bar-gains/Aether/docs/ISSUES.md

-# Implementation Issues & Task Breakdown: Express Server Setup
+# Implementation Issues & Task Breakdown: Svelte Frontend Setup

 ## Purpose

-This section provides a detailed breakdown of the implementation tasks for Express Server Setup, as outlined in the Core Infrastructure section of the MVP Checklist and NEXT_STEPS.
+This section provides a detailed breakdown of the implementation tasks for the Svelte Frontend Setup, as outlined in the Core Infrastructure section of the MVP Checklist and NEXT_STEPS.

 ---

-## Express Server Setup Implementation
+## Svelte Frontend Setup Implementation

 ### Goal

-Establish a robust Express backend server for handling API requests and business logic.
+Establish a functional Svelte frontend that communicates with the backend and provides a foundation for UI/UX.

 ### Tasks & Subtasks

-1. **Server Initialization**
+1. **Frontend Initialization**

-   - [x] Initialize Express app in `/server`.
-   - [x] Set up server to listen on the configured port.
+   - [ ] Set up the Svelte app structure in `/client`.
-   - [x] Confirm server starts with `npm run dev` and is reachable.
+   - [ ] Confirm app starts with `npm run dev` and is reachable.

-2. **Basic Middleware Setup**

-   - [x] Add body parsing middleware (e.g., express.json()).
-   - [x] Add logging middleware (e.g., morgan or custom logger).
-   - [x] Add CORS configuration.
+2. **Component & Folder Structure**

-   - [x] Implement basic rate limiting (e.g., express-rate-limit).
+   - [ ] Implement a basic `App` component.

-3. **Error Handling Middleware**

-   - [x] Implement centralized error handler.
-   - [ ] Ensure errors are logged and appropriate responses are sent.
+   - [ ] Create folders for components, assets, and styles.

-4. **API Endpoint Structure**

-   - [x] Create a basic API endpoint (e.g., GET /health or /status).
-   - [x] Confirm endpoint is reachable and returns expected response.

-5. **Testing & Verification**
+3. **State Management**

-   - [ ] Test server startup and shutdown.
+   - [ ] Integrate state management (Svelte stores or context).

+4. **API Integration**

-   - [ ] Test all middleware for correct operation.
+   - [ ] Implement API integration for backend communication (e.g., fetch or axios).
-   - [ ] Test error handling by simulating errors.
+   - [ ] Add error handling for API calls and UI feedback.

+5. **Minimal UI/UX**
-   - [ ] Test API endpoint(s) for correct response.
+   - [ ] Create a minimal UI/UX for initial user interaction.

 ---

 ### Notes on Current State

-- Express server is implemented with middleware, health endpoint, and error handler.
+- Express backend is implemented and tested.
-- Rate limiting warning resolved with `trust proxy` setting.
-- Testing and verification are next.
+- Svelte frontend setup is the next area of focus.

 ---

 ## Acceptance Criteria

-- Express server starts and listens on the configured port.
-- Middleware (body parsing, logging, CORS, rate limiting) is in place and functional.
-- Centralized error handling is implemented.
-- At least one API endpoint is reachable and returns the expected response.
-- All features are tested and verified.
+- App starts with `npm run dev` in `/client`.
+- Can successfully call backend endpoints and display results.
+- Handles errors gracefully and displays user-friendly messages.

 ---

 ## Notice

-**Svelte frontend implementation** will be the next area of focus after Express Server setup is complete and verified.
+**Database setup** will be the next area of focus after Svelte frontend implementation is complete and verified.